M.Sc. Els Keunen

 PUBLICATIONS

 Jachnow, A, Keunen, E., Lunetta, C. and Mazzolini, A. (2016): Urbanization in Mozambique – Assessing actors, processes and impacts of urban growth.
 Research monograph.
-Brussels, Cities Alliance.
-Available at: https://www.citiesalliance.org/sites/default/files/Urbanization%20in%20Mozambique.pdf
+Brussels, Cities Alliance. https://www.citiesalliance.org/sites/default/files/Urbanization%20in%20Mozambique.pdf

 Jachnow, A. & Keunen, E. (2016): Mozambique: Guiding the Development of Liveable Cities.
 Cities Alliance Series.
 Available at: https://www.citiesalliance.org/sites/default/files/PB_Mozambique_WEB.pdf